Oktawski/Oktawski/README.md

 :keyboard: What do I know?
-- .Net (WebAPI, EntityFramework, MVC, Blazor, Authorization, Microsoft Graph API)
+- .Net (RestAPI, EntityFramework, MVC, Blazor, Authorization, Microsoft Graph API)
 - Kotlin (Room, Coroutines, rxJava)
-- Java (but not as much as some time ago, now I am full time .Net enthusiast)
+- Java (Spring, but not as much as some time ago, now I am full time .Net enthusiast)

 :book: What am I learning?